core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Further information may be distributed, depending on the specific group key management scheme used in the group.

-When receiving the new group keying materal, a group member considers the received stale Sender IDs and performs the following actions.
+When receiving the new group keying material, a group member considers the received stale Sender IDs and performs the following actions.

 * The group member MUST remove every authentication credential associated with a stale Sender ID from its list of group members' authentication credentials used in the group.